Managing strata finances and insurance

 Capital works fund

-You must have a capital works fund (previously called a ‘sinking fund’) by law, which makes sure capital expenses can be paid for when they arise.
+You must have a capital works fund (previously called a ‘sinking fund’), which makes sure capital expenses can be paid for when they arise.
+An exception is if your two-lot scheme is exempt (refer to more details below).

 Capital expenses include: